-Monroe County's Annual Action Plan (Plan) goals are administered utilizing CDBG, HOME, and ESG funds made available by the United States Department of Housing and Urban Development (HUD).
-Two Thousand and twenty-two marks the forty-seventh year that Monroe County has received an allocation from the Community Development Block Grant (CDBG) program, the thirty first year for Home Investment Partnerships Program (HOME), and it also marks the sixteenth year with the Emergency Solutions Grants (ESG) program.
-Combined, these program funds channel approximately \$3 million annually through the Department of Planning and Development, Community Development division, for suburban towns and villages that comprise Monroe County's consortium in support of housing, public works, economic development, and community services programs that primarily benefit low to moderate-income households, seniors, and persons with special needs.
-The Plan addresses both projects funded on an annual basis and new program initiatives that focuses on accomplishing the following primary program goals and objectives: • Develop affordable and accessible housing and home ownership opportunities for all low to moderate income residents, with a priority focus on the development of housing in the towns and villages that do not currently provide affordable units that have been financed, in part, through the CDBG and/or HOME programs • Repair and conserve existing housing stock • Improve essential infrastructure in lower income areas • Provide job training and economic development for low and moderate income persons and persons with special needs • Provide essential public services, particularly those that promote home ownership, fair housing, and housing stability • Revitalize deteriorated neighborhoods.
+Monroe County's Annual Action Plan (Plan) goals are administered utilizing CDBG, HOME, and ESG funds made available by the United States Department of Housing and Urban Development (HUD) and is a framework to carry out HUD programs and projects.
+2023 is the fourth year of the 2020-24 Five-Year Consolidated Plan and marks the forty-eighth year that Monroe County has received an allocation from the Community Development Block Grant (CDBG) program, the thirty-second year for Home Investment Partnerships Program (HOME), and it also marks the seventeenth year with the Emergency Solutions Grants (ESG) program.
+Combined, these program funds channel more than three million dollars annually through the Department of Planning and Development, Community Development division, for suburban towns and villages that comprise Monroe County's consortium in support of housing, public works, economic development, and community services programs that primarily benefit low- to moderateincome households, seniors, and persons with special needs.
+This Plan addresses both projects funded on an annual basis and new program initiatives that focuses on accomplishing the following primary program goals and objectives: • Develop affordable and accessible housing and home ownership opportunities for all low- to moderate-h income residents, with a priority focus on the development of housing in the towns and villages that do not currently provide affordable units that have been financed, in part, through the CDBG and/or HOME programs • Repair and conserve existing housing stock • Improve essential infrastructure in lower income areas • Provide job training and economic development for low- and moderate- income persons and persons with special needs • Provide essential public services, particularly those that promote home ownership, fair housing, and housing stability • Revitalize deteriorated neighborhoods.

-2. Summarize the objectives and outcomes identified in the Plan a) Develop affordable and accessible rental and home ownership opportunities for all low to moderateincome residents with a priority focus on the development of housing in towns and villages that do not currently provide affordable units that have been financed, in part, through the County's CDBG and/or HOME Program; b) Repair and conserve existing housing stock; c) Increase energy efficiency of existing housing stock; d) Improve access to and the quality of public facilities; e) Provide essential infrastructure in lower income areas; f) Provide job training and economic development opportunities for low to moderate-income persons and person with special needs; g) Provide essential public services, particularly those that promote home ownership, fair housing ad housing stability; h) Revitalize deteriorated neighborhoods.
+2. Summarize the objectives and outcomes identified in the Plan a) Develop affordable and accessible rental and home ownership opportunities for all low- to moderateincome residents with a priority focus on the development of housing in towns and villages that do not currently provide affordable units that have been financed, in part, through the County's CDBG and/or HOME Program; b) Repair and conserve existing housing stock; c) Increase energy efficiency of existing housing stock; d) Improve access to and the quality of public facilities; e) Provide essential infrastructure in lower income areas; f) Provide job training and economic development opportunities for low- to moderate- income persons and person with special needs; g) Provide essential public services, particularly those that promote home ownership, fair housing and housing stability; h) Revitalize deteriorated neighborhoods.